What is biomolecule?

 There are two types of these energy biomolecules: hydrosoluble (soluble in water) which are C, B1, B2, B3, B6 and B12, and must be supplemented with daily food, which can be easily eliminated from the body; Those that dissolve in fats or fat-soluble, which can be mentioned in A, E, D and K, which are deposited in fats, livers and tissues.

-See also What is the cello?
+See also Or what is vote?

 Amino acids: are the molecules that combine to form proteins, essential for the growth of the organism, break down food to take advantage of its nutrients, restore damaged tissues or have suffered wear and tear and are also energy reserves.